Pain-Senpai/Mizuhara-Smexy/README.md

 <a href="https://t.me/chizuru_support"><img src="https://img.shields.io/badge/Join-Support%20Group-purple.svg?logo=telegram"></a>

 ### Original Repo?📌
-•Original Repository of MizuharaSmexyBot Is now private there's no reason you can find it anywhere now!
+•Original Repository of MizuharaSmexyBot Is now private there's no way you can find it anywhere now!
 If Someone's providing you the repository of mizuhara and saying this is the real one...
 He/She is scamming you for sure.
 Don't believe strangers on internet and Don't let them scam you.

 ### Reason For Private Repo